Medical FAQ Back to Top ↑

 Keep the area dry for at least 24 hours, although 48 hours is better.
 After 48 hours you can resume you regular showering.
 Avoid immersing the incision in ocean or swimming pool or jacuzzi water for 2 weeks.
 Start applying antibiotic ointment (e.g. Fucidin, Bactroban, Polysporin) or Vaseline ointment 48 hours after the procedure twice per day for 7 days.
 You may leave the wound uncovered but continue to apply ointment.
 However, you should cover it with a band-aid or plaster if the wound is under clothing and at bedtime.
 You should also cover the treated area if you will be in dirty or dusty environment or if there is a chance the wound will be injured or traumatized (e.g. at work, playing sports, etc).
 If you have Steri-Strips, keep them dry for 2 days and allow for them to fall off naturally (can take up to 10 days).
 If they fall off in less than 5 days start applying antibiotic ointment till 10 days post- procedure.
 If there is excessive bleeding, apply pressure for 20 minutes uninterrupted.
 If bleeding fails to stop, contact the Toronto Dermatology Centre.
 If it is after hours or a weekend, go to your family doctor, nearest Emergency Department or walk-in clinic.

 Other than arriving on time for your appointment there is not too much else you need to do.
 We do recommend you continue all medications including blood thinners unless otherwise instructed by your dermatologist.
-If possible, avoid gingko biloba, ginseng, green tea, vitamin E for 3 days before surgery to minimize bleeding.
+If possible, avoid gingko biloba, ginseng, green tea, vitamin E for 3 days before surgery to minimize bleeding since these ingredients thin the blood.
 Avoid alcohol the day of your procedure.
 If you are allergic to anesthetics, latex, antibiotics or bandages, please let us know during the procedure.

 Phototherapy FAQ: Back to Top ↑

-Ultraviolet phototherapy is the use of specific wavelengths of the sun’s natural spectrum for the treatment of skin disorders such as psoriasis, vitiligo, itchy skin, atopic dermatitis or eczema, and several other skin conditions.
+Ultraviolet phototherapy is the use of specific wavelengths of the sun’s natural spectrum for the treatment of a variety of skin disorders and most commonly psoriasis.
+Due to overwhelming demand for our phototherapy unit, we currently can only provide the service for patients with psoriasis.
 UVB light produces biological reactions within the skin that lead to clearing of the lesions.
 UVB is also the wavelength of light that produces Vitamin-D in our skin (not UVA which is found in tanning salons), essential to good health.

 Devices to produce artificial light for the treatment of skin disorders have been in use for over 80 years and today there is a phototherapy clinic in most cities, usually in a hospital or a dermatologist’s office.
 Home units are a more recent phenomenon, as lower costs have made them more attainable to the average person.
 Our bodies evolved in an environment bathed in ultraviolet light, so we developed responses to use the light beneficially (vitamin D photosynthesis) and to protect us from over-exposure (tanning).
 Our modern lifestyles; being fully clothed, having protection from the sun, and many of us living in extreme northern/southern latitudes; has significantly reduced our UV exposure, and contributed to health problems in some.